johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

 One approach would be to first compare the `S` values for two triples and then determinine if the `E` and `T` values match.
 Terms with "similar" `S` values but different `E` or `T` values might be ambigous and could be flagged for review.
 Using the [Levenshtein Distance](http://en.wikipedia.org/wiki/Levenshtein_distance) to keep the calculation for similarity simple:

-!! insert image
+!! insert image of dist func

 _lev_ is the Levenshtein distance function and _dist_ is just the ratio of the distance between the two strings and the maximum length of both.
 Normalizing the distances allows for a baseline with a given grammar that might capture all "very similar" terms regardless of the term length.
 For `(-> true)() -> false` and `(-> true) () -> false`:

-!! insert image
+!! insert image of dist invocation

 An exact definition of string distance that can be reconciled as a threshold "setting" makes building an automated tool a bit easier.